google/cel-go/README.md

 ### Environment Setup

-Let's expose `resource.name` and  `auth.claims` variables to CEL using the standard builtins:
+Let's expose `name` and  `group` variables to CEL using the standard builtins:

 ```go
 import(